Add physics colliders

 Tiled allows you to add objects to your map: either directly on an object layer or attached to a tile. bevy_ecs_tiled can use these objects to automatically spawn physics colliders when loading the map.

-We provide two working physics backend: one using avian and another one using bevy_rapier.
-They are the same in terms of features regarding bevy_ecs_tiled so feel free to choose the one you prefer.
+We provide two working physics backends: one using avian and another one using rapier.
+They are very close in terms of features regarding bevy_ecs_tiled so feel free to choose the one you prefer.

-First step is to have on your map something that we can actually use to spawn a collider: objects.
+First step is to have on your map something that we can actually use to spawn a collider :

 • objects attached to an object layer: these are the regular objects you can place on the map when working on an object layer.

-• objects attached to a tile: for these, you will need to actually edit your tileset.
+• objects attached to a tile: for these, you will need to actually edit your tileset and use Tiled builtin collision editor.

-These two kinds of objects, eventhough they are handled a bit differently, will actually produce the same result: using the object shape we will be able to spawn a collider.
-So, as you can imagine, a "Point" object will not produce anything physics-wise :)
+These two kinds of objects, eventhough they are handled a bit differently, will actually produce the same result: using the object associated shape we will spawn the corresponding physic collider.

 Automatically spawn colliders